Why do an MBA?

 MBA Statement of Purpose Samples

 “You are a woman AND a vegetarian!
 You will never make it in this place!”
 As a senior midshipman screamed those words at me from across the table, I instantly decided to change the one aspect of that statement within my control.
 I scarfed down Stouffer’s meat lasagna during my first dinner at the United States Naval Academy and wracked my brain, pondering how the females before me had survived.
 After leaving the comfort of my childhood home, I found myself blindsided by a brutal indoctrination into the male-dominated military.”

 You read through this, didn’t you?
 The first sentence entices the readers’ curiosity to know more.
 Where did this conversation take place?
 How did it end?
 Who was involved?
 And before they know it, they are halfway through and that in itself is a big win.
 Remember, on average, an admission staff views 30-40 applications per day, and they might skim through some.
 Make sure that they do not skim through yours.

-Now compare the above MBA statement of purpose introduction it to the following:
+Now compare the above MBA statement of purpose introduction with the following:

 “In this day and age, many people are inspirable from their mobile devices.
 Indeed, the infrastructure and framework of entire nations are built upon software…”

 I could not bring myself to finish reading this piece and it is likely that the admission committee just skimmed over it.
 The student is not there in this personal statement!
 Yes, they might emerge at some point in the essay, but it is probably going to be too late as the essay now resides on a pile of papers on someone’s desk with other rejects or likely-to-be rejected applications.

 Don’t let this be you.
 Start strong.
 Start personal.
 It is all about the grand entry.